dssjoblom/rails-ansible-stack/README.md

    * bundler_version - bundler version (should be same as in Gemfile.lock)
    * app_directory - directory app is deployed to (e.g. /var/www/myapp)
    * disallow_robots - if set to yes, nginx sends a robots.txt that disallows all
+   * rails_db_username - username for db user that will created (you will use this in Rails database.yml)
+   * rails_db_password - db password for username (this goes into Rails database.yml as well)

    Test the environment: